 - Materials to assist PIs and scholarship recipients with the placement process are available through the SFS support website Click Here

-Students must also participate in other SFS activities such as conferences, workshops, and seminars.
+Students must also participate in other SFS activities such as research, conferences, workshops, and weekly seminar class.
 These activities are aimed at developing a community of practice that will enhance students’ individual and collective skills in an area increasingly important to the security of the United States.
 OPM partners with NSF in this program by providing internship and placement assistance to SFS scholarship students, by coordinating students’ transition into government employment, by monitoring students’ compliance with program requirements, and by assessing whether the program helps meet the personnel needs of the Federal government for information infrastructure protection.
 Grantee institutions provide scholarship support to students who compete successfully in a selection process developed by the institution, who meet the SFS eligibility criteria, and who are confirmed by OPM as qualified for employment in a cybersecurity related position.

 |PNW||Undergraduate: a.
 Completion of all 100, 200 level courses that are listed in the first 4 semesters of the PNW CIT Plan of Study (PoS), b. receiving A for ITS250.